 In this film, D’Souza goes through a list of indictments that anti-Americans make against this country and does an excellent job debunking each one of them.
 For example, a couple of the claims include America taking land from Mexico, and America stealing resources from other countries to build itself up.

 What is even more remarkable is D’Souza interviews some of these individuals who feel America is a disgrace and they explain why they think so in their interviews.
-At some points through the film I just wanted to yell at the screen with these anti-Americans out of frustration, so this was anything but a boring film.
-The scary part is that the ideology of these American haters seeps in our education curriculum and brainwashing kids by the millions.
+At some points, through the film, I just wanted to yell at the screen with these anti-Americans out of frustration, so this was anything but a boring film.
+The scary part is that the ideology of these American haters steps in our education curriculum and brainwashing kids by the millions.

 Just like in the previous film, ‘2016: Obama’s America’, there were segments of Obama and his plan to continue the downfall of America, but also focused on Hillary Clinton and how Saul Alinsky also took her under his wing.
 What created Obama and Clinton’s ideology continues to create the far left ideology we’re seeing across the country, and it’s a scary reality.